High-energy resummation in heavy-quark pair hadroproduction: Acknowledgments

 \section{Acknowledgments}

 We thank G.~Krintiras and C.~Royon for fruitful discussions. \\ F.G.C. acknowledges support from the Italian Ministry of Education, University and Research under the FARE grant ``3DGLUE'' (n.
 R16XKPHL3N). \\ D.I. thanks the Dipartimento di Fisica dell'U\-ni\-ver\-si\-t\`a della Calabria and the Istituto Nazio\-na\-le di Fisica Nucleare (INFN), Gruppo collegato di Cosenza, for the warm hospitality and the financial support.
-The work of D.I. was also supported in part by the Russian Foundation for Basic Research via grant RFBR-15-02-05868.